ArisGr/Mallocing/README.md

 # Mallocing

-Mallocing is an open-source, scalable library to intercept function calls of malloc, calloc, realloc, free in C and new,delete in C++ to place allocation objects on heterogeneous memory systems.
+Mallocing is an open-source, scalable library to intercept function calls of *malloc, calloc, realloc, free* in C and *new,delete* in C++ to place allocation objects on heterogeneous memory systems.
 It replaces the original functions of glibc with custom ones by using the respective functions of the MEMKIND API.
-The library is compiled into shared object (.so file) and then preloaded to the target executable using LD_PRELOAD.
+The library is compiled into a shared object (.so file) and then preloaded to the target executable using LD_PRELOAD.